Gen Z Is Starting To Graduate College This Year, With Lots Of Debt And Optimism

 Wanted: Flexibility

 Good thing this cohort is willing to be flexible.
 The iCIMS survey found that as many as 81% of survey respondents said they’d take a job outside their field of study.
-Accenture’s 2017 U.S. College Graduate Employment Study found out just how far they’d go to land a job.
+Accenture Strategy’s 2017 U.S. College Graduate Employment Study found out just how far they’d go to land a job.
 Surveying 1,000 students graduating from college in 2017 and 1,000 students who graduated the previous two years, Accenture found that 41% will be looking in a different city for a job, and 38% will be commuting farther and/or accepting the first offer they receive.
 If no offer comes, 71% reported that they’d consider taking an unpaid internship after graduating.
 More than half (58%) consider it acceptable to work on weekends or evenings.

 Employers take heed